raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/cypress-auth.md

 **Date**:     October 16th, 2024 <br>

 ## Summary
-Digging into our pipeline failures associated in ticket #3141, it was found that our cypress code is not easily extensible and has bugs associated with lack of session management and compartmentilization.
+Digging into our pipeline failures associated in ticket #3141, it was found that our cypress authentication was not persisting for the admin user within a single routine that also used the STT user.
+Further investigation showed our cypress code is not easily extensible and has not only issues with CSRF compliance but scenario-specific authentication as opposed to abstracted and compartmented sessions.
+While splitting the scenario and/or using `cypress.wait()` might temporarily solve one problem, we have uncovered technical debt requiring refactoring of this code.

-## Background (Optional)
+### Background
-Speak to splitting up gherkin tests, 30 sec wait for `authcheck`, etc.
+Debugging the failures within the pipeline had 3 recurring issues:
+1. Referer not found as in [this post](https://github.com/cypress-io/cypress/issues/16975)
+2. `adminApiRequest` failed to update status, resulting in next step failure.
+3. Errors regarding Django's 'csrf_middleware_token`.

+By addressing authentication in a standard way and storing all session cookies and tokens, we should be able to resolve these 3 issues.

 ## Out of Scope
 * Any changes to frontend ReactJS and Nginx apps